 The IATA Passenger Accessibility Operations Manual (IPAOM) is to be used as a central reference guide to support airlines in the handling of passengers with disabilities, including those with reduced mobility and hidden disabilities, with the ultimate goal of delivering a seamless and dignified air travel experience.
 It also provides a broader understanding of agreed industry standard procedures, mainly IATA Resolution 700 and its associated Recommended Practices and existing national regulations that airlines need to comply to.

 The IPAOM contains best practices such as the usage of Special Service Requests (SSR).
-SSR codes are identified in airline messages and are used to communicate passenger preferences, procedural items, or services needed by a passengers.
-Using the correct SSR codes will help identify the type of assistance passenger with disabilities need throughout their travel journey and will enable to provide them with better customer care.
+SSR codes are identified in airline messages and are used to communicate passenger preferences, procedural items, or services needed by passengers.
+Using the correct SSR codes will help identify the type of assistance passengers with disabilities need throughout their travel journey and will enable to provide them with better customer care.

-The rights and needs of passenger with disabilities are laid in several standards, rules, regulations and guidelines around the globe, and differ from one country to another.
+The rights and needs of passengers with disabilities are laid in several standards, rules, regulations and guidelines around the globe, and differ from one country to another.
 Learn how different jurisdictional regulations place responsibility on different stakeholders whether it be on airlines, airports, and/or third-party service providers.

 Order the IPAOM online